abovethefray/adobe-commerce-klaviyo-connector/README.md

 - General
     - Network/API rate limits from Adobe Commerce or Klaviyo can throttle syncs
     - For SaaS Commerce, prefer IMS (server‑to‑server) auth; for PaaS use Integration OAuth1

+## OpenTelemetry usage example

+Check the [How To Use](https://github.com/adobe/aio-lib-telemetry/blob/main/docs/usage.md#how-to-use) section in the `@adobe/aio-lib-telemetry` usage guide for comprehensive integration instructions.